doozr/doozr.github.io/_posts/2016-07-05-get-up-and-go.md

 you have to assign it to `_`.
 It feels messy.
 Also I constantly forget and end up iterating over indices of arrays rather than values.

-So it does support some sort of list processing!
+So it does support some sort of list processing.
 All the talk I heard made me think I'd need to have loads of index variables littering my code for every loop I build.